raccoon-lang/raccoon/docs/compiler/WIP2.md

 This visitor copies all the tokens referenced by the AST and makes freeing the old list of tokens possible.

-#### SEMANTIC VISITOR
+### SEMANTIC VISITOR

 - SYMBOL TABLE

-    Symbol table is a stack of scopes.
+    Symbol table is a list of scopes.
 Each scope is a table of symbols and their information.

-    Stack is chosen because, scopes are likely not to be highly nested.
+    Naturally scopes are stored in a pre-order fashion as the

     ```py
     symbols = [
-        { # scope 0
+        Scope( # scope 0
-            "name": "",
-            "typed": {
+            name="",
+            parent=0,
+            typed={
                 "var": SymbolInfo(
                     kind=SymbolKind.Variable,
                     ast_ref=()